 You can build a raised tent platform in your backyard and create additional outdoor living space.
 But before you start construction, there are a few things you need to take into account.

-Second, ensure the area is clear of any obstacles that could damage the tent or cause injuries.
+Finally, ensure the area is clear of any obstacles that could damage the tent or cause injuries.
 Once you’ve found the perfect spot, mark out the location with stakes and string so you can start building your dream backyard oasis.

 Dig four square holes, each one measuring 2 feet by 2 feet.

 Once the area is identified and marked, it’s time to start digging.
 You’ll need to dig four square holes, each 2 feet by 2 feet.
+These holes will hold the supports for the platform and you’ll want to ensure they’re sturdy enough to hold the tent frame and tent poles into place.

 These holes will be for the posts that will support the tent platform.
 Make sure to dig the holes at least 12-18 inches deep to secure the posts.